English National Ballet

-Born in Havana in 1973, Carlos trained at the National Ballet School of Cuba with many of its most influential teachers, including Ramona de Sáa.
-From 1989 to 1991 Carlos performed throughout the world, guesting with several companies including the Compagnia Teatro Nuovo di Torino in Italy, where he danced alongside Luciana Savignano.
+Born in Havana in 1973, Carlos Acosta trained at the National Ballet School of Cuba with many of its most influential teachers, including Ramona de Sáa.
+From 1989 to 1991, Acosta performed throughout the world, guesting with several companies including the Compagnia Teatro Nuovo di Torino in Italy, where he danced alongside Luciana Savignano.

-In 1990 he won the Gold Medal at the Prix de Lausanne, the Grand Prix at the 4th biennial Concours International de Danse de Paris, Vignale Danza Prize in Italy and Frédéric Chopin Prize, awarded by the Polish Artistic Corporation.
+In 1990, he won the Gold Medal at the Prix de Lausanne, the Grand Prix at the forth biennial Concours International de Danse de Paris, Vignale Danza Prize in Italy, and the Frédéric Chopin Prize, awarded by the Polish Artistic Corporation.

-Carlos danced with the National Ballet of Cuba for six months during 1992/93 under Alicia Alonso.
-In October 1993 and September 1994 he toured with the company to Madrid, Spain, where he danced various roles including Albrecht in Giselle, Basilio in Don Quixote and Siegfried in Swan Lake.
+Acosta danced with the National Ballet of Cuba for six months during 1992/93 under Alicia Alonso.
+In October 1993 and September 1994, he toured with the company to Madrid, Spain, where he danced various roles including Albrecht in Giselle, Basilio in Don Quixote, and Siegfried in Swan Lake.

 He won the Dance Fellowship from the Princess Grace Foundation, United States in 1995.
-In 1997 he created the role of Frederick in Ben Stevenson’s Dracula and in 1998, added the role of Misgir in the première of Stevenson’s The Snow Maiden, partnering Nina Ananiashvili.
+In 1997, he created the role of Frederick in Ben Stevenson’s Dracula and in 1998, the role of Misgir in the première of Stevenson’s The Snow Maiden, partnering Nina Ananiashvili.

-Carlos joined The Royal Ballet under the direction of Anthony Dowell in 1998 before changing his title to Principal Guest Artist in 2003.
+Acosta joined The Royal Ballet under the direction of Anthony Dowell in 1998 before changing his title to principal guest artist in 2003.
 He remains in the company today.